fogus/spiel/brettspiel/anarchism/README.markdown

 *Anarchism* starts with a monarchy in place.
 That is, to win the game, a player must checkmate the other player's king -- just like in Chess.
 However, should a monarchy in power take another piece then a coup will occur in the other player's ranks.
 A coup describes a change in the government on the board to that representative of the captured (i.e. martyred) piece's rank.

 When a coup occurs then **any** of the remaining pieces of that rank can be checkmated in order to win.
-Any of the pieces that have performed the coup are effectively the new king for the purpose of winning.
 The old king becomes a regular piece and can be captured normally.

 The only time that a coup does not occur is when a piece in power takes the final piece of a given rank.